 The Clinical Problem Solving paper is based on the Foundation Programme and assesses your ability to apply clinical knowledge and problem solving skills to make appropriate clinical decisions.

-For further advice and tips on how to revise for the MSRA exam, visit our MSRA exam revision guide, which also provides information relating to how difficult the exam is and what’s a good MSRA score.
+For further advice and tips on how to revise for the MSRA exam, visit our MSRA exam revision guide, which also provides information on how difficult the exam is and what’s a good MSRA score.
 Our MSRA practice questions blog also provides details of the exam structure and how to prepare, plus free MSRA example practice questions for you to explore.

 How many questions should I answer to prepare for the MSRA?

-When completing practice questions you may find it more productive to incorporate the following, to ensure you’re getting the most out of your practice questions :
+When completing practice questions, you may find it more productive to incorporate the following to ensure you’re getting the most out of your practice questions:

 - Identify areas / topics that you need to improve

 - Do some background reading to develop your understanding of these topics